 Service overview: private cloud to on-premises

-In the case of private cloud to on-premises, the customer has a VPC network in their project and Organization and the connectivity is between the private cloud and the on-premises data center.
+In the case of private cloud to on-premises, you have a VPC network in your project and Organization, and the connectivity is between the private cloud and the on-premises data center.

-As mentioned previously, when the customer is setting up VMware Engine, they need to allocate a subnet (and ideally also the subnets for the VMware Engine Service to avoid future conflicts) for the private services access connection.
-While allocating that subnet, they create a service producer VPC network that connects them to the VMware Engine region where the private cloud exists.
+As mentioned previously, when you set up VMware Engine, you must allocate a subnet (and ideally also the subnets for VMware Engine to avoid future conflicts) for the private services access connection.
+While allocating that subnet, you create a service producer VPC network that connects them to the VMware Engine region where the private cloud exists.

-After the VPC Peering connection is created and provisioned, the service producer VPC network is connected to the customer's VPC network.
-This allows all subnets and IP addresses within the customer VPC network to be reachable from the private cloud.
-Make sure to enable the import and export of routes in the VPC Peering connection when you configure private services access.
+After the VPC peering connection is created and provisioned, the service producer VPC network is connected to your VPC network.
+This allows all subnets and IP addresses within your VPC network to be reachable from the private cloud.
+Make sure to enable the import and export of routes in the VPC peering connection when you configure private services access.